 There are many other recommended HR documents you may want to consider creating and maintaining such as a personnel file with compensation and employee performance reviews, organizational chart, and a business continuity plan.
-Documentation is a critical component of implementing and scaling good HR practices.
+Documentation is a critical component of implementing and scaling good human resource management practices.

 When implemented with purpose and precision, HR services can help small businesses grow and thrive.
 HR is incredibly important to help avoid costly HR issues in small business, but it also takes care of the company’s most important asset: its people.
-Often, customers choose small businesses because of the relationships that they have with the owner or staff and because of the outstanding service that they have grown to love.
-By investing in your people, you invest in your business.
-Improving HR in your business will help employees feel valued and empowered to do better work that helps the bottom line.
+Often, customers choose small companies because of the relationships that they have with the owner or staff and because of the outstanding service that they have grown to love.
+By investing in your people, you invest in your business .
+Good HR professionals in your business will foster company culture to help employees feel valued and empowered to do better work that helps the bottom line.

 No matter your business size, Milestone believes you should have the expertise and resources worthy of your entrepreneurial journey.
-Milestone’s team of human resources and accounting experts is dedicated to helping small businesses succeed.
-Contact Milestone to learn how we work with entrepreneurs and growing businesses to achieve the best outsourcing results.
+Milestone’s team of human resources and accounting experts is dedicated to helping small businesses succeed and create effective HR departments.
+Contact Milestone to learn how our HR managers work with small business owners and growing companies to achieve the best outsourcing results.